C1nderC0ated/AudioMixerFix/VOLUME-BOOSTER.md

 exercised with real process kills; per-app volume memory (the main subject of this kit) survived every scenario with the correct value.
 Multi-app mixing uses that same per-stream gain on each capture, then sums and soft-clips.

+Re-verified 2026-09-20, after the multi-app rewrite and a review pass over the source: the code compiles warning-clean at `/warn:4`; the state file survived nine process kills timed across the write window, where a plain non-atomic write corrupted it in two of those nine; and a state-file update that cannot take the cross-process lock is now skipped rather than racing another booster instance.

 ## Why this approach (alternatives considered)